jasparagus/LoLlyPlotty/README.md

 5. Require/Exclude mode for all filters

+6. Update Filtering
-6. Replace season, champion, queue type, and role with multiselection listboxes
-  1. Update filter to loop over selected options
+  -Replace season, champion, queue type, and role with multiselection listboxes -Create enable/disable toggle for all options to be looped over -Update filter to loop over selected rather than a long list of if/then statements
-  2.

 7. GUI Update
-  1. Add background colors
-  2. Modify font sizes/styles to improve look
-  3. Break out into multiple panes instead of one giant thing to make the formatting nicer.
+  -Fix colors in general (expecially background)
+  -Add graphics
+  -Add explanation of 90% CI

 8. Add mean/median/mode to histograms
 9. Encorporate KDA somehow (probably through a histogram)
+10. Add kill participation graph(s) (e.g. % KP by champion/role/win or histogram of wins)